 We married in a beautiful old stone coach house hotel with a large courtyard and garden to the rear.
 The ceremony, Reception and evening party were all held in the same room but were made to look very different for each part of the day.
 In between times, we spilt out into the Courtyard and gardens for canapes, drinks and mingling with our guests.
 This meant we reduced our transport costs, and once everyone was there, they could relax and enjoy the day without moving between the ceremony and reception.

 Flowers and Favours

-We found a local florist wholesaler who had some amazingly talented staff who did flower arranging for about half of the price of the local florists so do your homework.
-This is also a time you can look to your friends, more and more people take classes for fun and have hidden talents.
-Perhaps you have a friend who could do your flowers for you and the pay-off is you get mates rates or perhaps you can return a favour doing something special for them.
+We found a local florist wholesaler with amazingly talented staff who did flower arranging for about half the local florists’ price, so do your homework.
+This is also a time you can look to your friends; more and more people take classes for fun and have hidden talents.
+Perhaps you have a friend who could do your flowers for you, and the payoff is you get mates rates, or perhaps you can return a favour by doing something special for them.

-I think the important thing to remember is that it is your day (as in you and your partner) so it doesn’t matter if you don’t follow protocol or tradition, the day is about celebrating your relationship and what is important to you so do what makes you happy.
-If you don’t want a big cake, don’t have a big cake, if you don’t want full morning suits, don’t have them.
+I think the important thing to remember is that it is your day (as in you and your partner), so it doesn’t matter if you don’t follow protocol or tradition; the day is about celebrating your relationship and what is important to you so do what makes you happy.
+If you don’t want a big cake, don’t have a big cake; if you don’t want full morning suits, don’t have them.

 The day passes so quickly, so stop to take the time to enjoy it, take a breather once in a while and bathe in the atmosphere.
 Enjoy the stolen glances from your partner, revel in the relaxed laughter of family and friends and lock it all into your memory.